Point of View Speaker Series:

 All events at the Marxist School of Sacramento are free and open to the public.
 We rely entirely on voluntary donations to pay for our room rentals, copying, and mailing costs.
 Donations to The Marxist School of Sacramento are tax-deductible.

 Checks may be made to The Marxist School of Sacramento and mailed to P.O.
-Box 160564, Sacramento, CA 95816, or donate on this site using PayPal.
+Box 160564, Sacramento, CA 95816, or donate on this site using our secure PayPal account.